Bounding Drills For Sprinters | Runners Tips

 All athletes strive to run faster each and every day through strenuous training.
 They wake up early, and go to bed late thinking of the goals they want to achieve.
 To sprint faster and excel at your sport it is key that you understand how to properly manipulate your body to get maximum results.
 Bounding can be an effective way to build power off the ground and mimic proper running form with powerful strides.
 Take a look at the video below and review the running form.

 As you can see in the video this drill is pretty simple to complete.
 You can exercise indoors or outdoors.
 Let’s first dive into the proper foot, knee, and hip alignment.
-Every stride you want to perform dorsey flexion with your front foot.
+Every stride you want to perform dorsiflexion with your front foot.
 This means you will pull your toes towards your shins.
 This will help load your muscles as you strike the ground.
 Don’t focus on driving off the ground with your toes, but rather focus on cycling your leg back to the chambered position.
 This portion is mimicked during the second phase of this drill.

 As you move through the bounds, stride out as far as you can while maintaining a tight core.
 Lift the front knee up and perform great arm separation between one another.
 Your hand should never go above your face on the front side and the rear arm should rotate backward stretching the muscles for a more explosive forward motion.